chromaui/chromatic-docs/review.md

 Testing is done primarily by developers, most often iteratively during development.
 The focus is on preventing UI regressions (bugs) and maintaining a clean set of baselines to test against.

 Review is usually performed by designers, PMs, customers, and other stakeholders.
-The focus is not on finding bugs (this should have already happened through testing) but rather to find cases where the implementation is not quite as was intented by the design or specifications.
+The focus is not on finding bugs (this should have already happened through testing) but rather to find cases where the implementation is not quite as was intended by the design or specifications.
 The modern development process moves quickly and often developers are filling in gaps according to their best guess.
 UI review is an opportunity for developers to sync with other teammates to get a final OK before shipping.

 </details>